Grand Valley State University: Sustainability

 Sustainability is listed as the seventh of Grand Valley's core values.
 The institution's Office of Sustainability Practices provides best "practices in administration and campus operations, educational opportunities, student involvement, and community engagement."
 Notable programs include a community garden near the Allendale campus that also serves as a laboratory for interdisciplinary learning called the Sustainable Agriculture Project and the Sustainability Reinvestment Fund distributed in the form of mini-grants to students and staff with ideas that can improve the ecological footprint of the campus and community.

 The university has created a formal climate action plan and set a goal to reduce its 2006 level of greenhouse gas emissions 20% by 2020.
 The university's sustainability efforts were awarded a "A−" by the Sustainable Endowments Institute for 2011.
 Grand Valley's overall sustainability grade is the highest amongst the nine Michigan universities that were surveyed and the 28th best in the nation.
 In other rankings GVSU was placed as high as 16th in the world and tenth in the United States for its sustainability efforts and environment-friendly university management by Universitas Indonesia GreenMetric World University Ranking for 2011.

 The university is home to eleven Leadership in Energy and Environmental Design (LEED) buildings or building additions.
 Several more buildings including the new Mary Idema Pew Library are in construction or planning stages to be LEED certified as well.
 All new construction and major renovations at GVSU must meet LEED standards required by the university.
-As of 2019 there have been 25 LEED certified projects completed at Grand Valley. $2.2 million is saved annually on Grand Valley's energy bill through a combination of energy conservation efforts and LEED construction projects.
+As of 2019 there have been 25 LEED-certified projects completed at Grand Valley. $2.2 million is saved annually on Grand Valley's energy bill through a combination of energy conservation efforts and LEED construction projects.

 The Student Environmental Coalition or SEC, is the student-run sustainability organization on campus.
 The mission of the group is "Helping to engage students at Grand Valley's campus to be conscious citizens by promotion of environmental awareness."

-Additionally there are several academic programs offering the study of sustainability.
+Additionally, several academic programs offer the study of sustainability.
 Those housed in the College of Liberal Arts and Sciences include Geography and Sustainable Planning (major and minor) and Natural Resource Management (major and minor).
 Those housed in the Brooks College of Interdisciplinary Studies include the Liberal Studies major and the Environmental Studies minor.

 Grand Valley hosted meetings relating to sustainability, including a summit in which various sustainability issues were explored by university officials and local experts in April 2010, and a meeting of the Michigan Great Lakes Wind Council in July 2010 to discuss offshore wind energy generation.